insure logo

 Can a roof replacement lower my insurance costs?

 Yes.
-If you upgrade to a new roof, contact your insurer and let it know.
+If you upgrade to a new roof, contact your insurer.
 A newer roof provides your home with better protection, and that fact might cause your insurance rates to fall.

 You might even contact your insurer prior to replacing the roof to learn exactly what type of material will net you the biggest discount.